AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * :index:`export <single: callgraph; export>`

-  You can export the entire contents of a browser as a :guilabel:`PNG` or :guilabel:`SVG` image using the :guilabel:`Export to...` button in the local toolbar.
+  Export the entire contents of a browser as a :guilabel:`PNG` or :guilabel:`SVG` image using the :guilabel:`Export to...` button in the local toolbar.